Dean-Forest-Tech/silvercommerce-google-reviews-optin/README.md

 Adds a custom snippet to the TagManager module that generates a Google Review opt in survey on the order complete page of a SilverCommerce site

-If you find this module helpfull, please consider supporting our work:
+If you find this module helpful, please consider supporting our work:

 [![GitHub Sponsor](https://img.shields.io/github/sponsors/Dean-Forest-Tech?label=Sponsor&logo=GitHub)](https://github.com/sponsors/Dean-Forest-Tech)